What the OpenSSL Vulnerabilities Are... And Aren't (CVE-2022-3786 and CVE-2022-3602)

 We've had a week's notice to try and identify everywhere that OpenSSL is installed.
 If this was a painful process for you (or if you haven't finished yet), you may want to learn about some tools that streamline dependency management at scale.

-The importance of automated dependency management is immense: To this day, approximately one-third of all Log4j installations are still using the version that contains the Log4Shell vulnerability.
+The importance of automated dependency management is immense: To this day, approximately one-third of all Log4j installations still use the version that contains the Log4Shell vulnerability.

 The understandably painful part is in your transitive dependencies (the dependencies of your dependencies) and in any hidden culprits.